litlighilit/openDefault/README.md

 **Feature**:

  - implemented for Linux, Windows and Mac OS X
- - support JavaScript backend (require [open](https://www.npmjs.com/package/open) package)
+ - support JavaScript backend for `openDefaultBrowser` (require [open](https://www.npmjs.com/package/open) package)

-## origin from ...
+## history
+There once was an intend to implement opening "about:blank" in Nim's stdlib `browsers` (via `openDefaultBrowser()` API).

+but finally it was found to require much code to implement.
+Anyway,
+this repo has implemented that.

+Also, as `openDefaultBrowser()` in `std/browsers` is deprecated and to be removed, I think it's better to make `openDefaultBrowser()` in this repo open inital page instead of blank page.

+After all, who ever wants a blank page.

+In addtion, it can be
-As an answser to `how to invoke the browser by programming`.
+as an answser to `how to invoke the browser by programming`.